What is Supply Chain Security?

 - …

 Every one of these components has to be secured.
-A single vulnerability can put the entire software supply chain at risk.
+A single vulnerability can put the entire software supply chain at risk, which is why each stage needs to be addressed.

 The Threat Landscape